Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Brassic season 3: Will there be a third series of Joe Gilgun and Danny Brocklehurst’s acclaimed Sky One comedy drama?

-With the first two seasons of Joe Gilgun’s semi-autobiographical series Brassic praised by critics, can fans expect to see more of the Brassic gang in Hawley?
+With the first two seasons of Joe Gilgun’s semi-autobiographical series Brassic praised by critics, fans can expect to see more of the Brassic gang in Hawley in 2021.

 Co-created by Joseph Gilgun (who plays Vinnie in the show) and Bafta-winning writer Danny Brocklehurst, Brassic season 2 saw Vinnie and the gang get up to more raucous escapades in the fictional northern town of Hawley.

-But can fans expect more Brassic on Sky One with NOW TV?
+Fans will be thrilled to know that we can expect more Brassic on Sky One with NOW in 2021.
 Here’s what we know about Brassic season 3 and beyond...

 Brassic season 3 filming and release date

-Brassic season 3 began filming in Manchester in October 2020 - two months later than the planned August 2020 start date.
+Brassic season 3 is still due to air in 2021 as originally planned, even though filming began in October 2020 - two months later than the initial August 2020 start date - because of the coronavirus pandemic.

 Michelle Keegan (Erin) posted a behind-the-scenes photo on her Instagram Stories, as did Aaron Hefferman (Ash), below: